programming-for-bio/6-scientific-python/Code-Review/chloehacker-code-review-6.md

 So it seemed like the general concept was kind of there but I didn't edit it properly to fit with the rest of the class object.
 #### Q: What did you learn from reviewing the completed assignment?

-A: I learned that I was at least on the right track but did not execute the actual code correctly so it made it impossible to run the seqlib library.
+A: I learned that I was at least on the right track but did not execute the actual code correctly so it made it impossible to runthe seqlib library.
+Also, I probably need to go back a few weeks and review some of that material so I am more comfortable with it.

 #### Q: What aspect of the code/assignment is still confusing to you?